-Benchmarks by Channel
+Average Bounce Rate by Channel

 Sometimes knowing the overall industry average bounce rate isn’t enough.
 This is especially true if you want to analyze the return on investment (ROI) of advertising campaigns or understand the quality of your leads.
 Doing this requires considering bounce rates of channels.